6 October 2021

 US – There is likely to be a boom in healthcare spending and investment in 2021, according to health industry figures.
 Investment in pharma, medtech and digital health is expected to reach new heights.
 The trigger for increased spending is the huge personal savings that have accumulated during COVID-19 related shutdowns.

 US – Clinical trials research has slowed and there is an 18-month backlog in viral vector manufacturing for gene therapies.
 Australia’s ability to quickly restart clinical trials would offer a significant opportunity to secure more clinical trial projects from the US.

 US – Life science deals are expected to bounce back quickly.
-One bright spot throughout 2020 has been biotech IPOs coming online in record-breaking numbers.
+One bright spot throughout 2020 was biotech IPOs coming online in record-breaking numbers.
 However, with more companies listing sooner, it is challenging pharma corporate investors to look at increasingly earlier company stages for deal flow.
 Companies seeking corporate partners should be prepared to produce strong data and a clear market plan.